Logo for Digital Hit Entertainment

 With acting and directorial kudos under his belt, Stiller’s next hurdle was mainstream notice and the 1998 summer hit There’s Something About Mary, co-starring Cameron Diaz, took care of that.

 As time progresses, we'll have more info about Ben Stiller here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.